iglaweb/TFProfiler/README.md

 Model optimization aims to create smaller models that are generally faster and more energy efficient, so that they can be deployed on mobile devices.

-1. Use [XNNPACK](https://blog.tensorflow.org/2020/07/accelerating-tensorflow-lite-xnnpack-integration.html) to boost float-point interference.
+1. Use [XNNPACK](https://blog.tensorflow.org/2020/07/accelerating-tensorflow-lite-xnnpack-integration.html) to boost float-point inference.

 2. Use [GPU](https://www.tensorflow.org/lite/performance/gpu) delegate to compare with CPU and other options.
 If some of the ops are not supported by the GPU delegate, the TF Lite will only run a part of the graph on the GPU and the remaining part on the CPU.